Instance Methods #

 }Logic Explanation:

-This is a “three-stage switch” enumeration.
+This is a “three-state switch” enumeration.
 The next() method checks the current self state and directly replaces self with the next state (.low, .high, etc.).
-This is a concise way to implement a Finite State Machine (FSM).
+This is a minimalist implementation of a Finite State Machine (FSM).

-Concept Correspondence: C# Structs allow this = new Struct(...), but Enums cannot define methods, nor can they modify this.
+Concept Correspondence: C# Enums cannot define methods, nor can they mutate themselves.

-- Syntax: Swift Enums are “First Class Citizens” that can possess state and behavior.
+- Syntax: Swift Enums can have state and behavior.
 C# Enums are merely numeric constants.

-- Behavior: Swift allows Enums to self-mutate via
+- Behavior: Swift allows Enums to mutate themselves via

 Type Methods #